 Effects on Content Accessibility: The requirement that at least 30 percent of the content must be presented in Indian languages has made it easier for people from different linguistic and cultural backgrounds to access streaming services.
 For example, those who speak Hindi or any regional language now have more options for entertainment, allowing them to watch their favourite shows and movies without worrying about language barriers.
 Moreover, it has increased the number of titles available with subtitles in multiple languages, as streaming platforms try to ensure that viewers across India can see their titles.

 Censorship: As part of the new regulations, streaming services must also submit detailed reports on why specific titles were censored or cut from their library.
 This has brought a new level of transparency into how digital platforms operate in India concerning censorship, which has been highly sought-after by many individuals who view this as an infringement of basic rights such as freedom of speech.
-Furthermore, this provides an incentive for companies like Netflix and Amazon Prime to review their policies regarding censorship before submitting them for approval from local authorities.
+Furthermore, this provides an incentive for companies like Netflix and Amazon Prime to analyze their policies regarding censorship before submitting them for approval from local authorities.

 Increased Investment: With the addition of stringent regulations from Indian authorities came an increase in foreign investment into India’s digital platform industry as investors seek out long-term returns amid a period characterised by continuing economic uncertainty worldwide due to the COVID-19 pandemic.
 This also reflects growing interest among smaller startups who are looking at successful companies like Netflix or Prime Video as proof points towards what can be achieved through investments in content distribution platforms within India’s market.